 Cannabinoids found within cannabis interact with the endocannabinoid system (ECS), a system of endogenous receptors that are said to have a mediating role in a number of different conditions such as pain, inflammation, mood, stress, appetite, and even the reproductive system.
 These findings spurred further exploration into the effects of cannabinoids on both humans and animals, but as cannabis still holds an unfortunate and unfair stigma, many are still hesitant to try products that have been derived from the cannabis plant.

-The ECS is one of the most important physiological systems involved in establishing and maintaining human health.
+Did you know the ECS is one of the most important physiological systems involved in establishing and maintaining human health?
 Endocannabinoids (which are cannabinoids made by the body) and their receptors are found throughout the body; in the brain, organs, connective tissues, glands, and immune cells, and are integral to regular bodily functions.